turbulenz/webgl_benchmark/README.rst

     $ python benchmarkrunner.py --build

-This command will updated debug version of the benchmark with any changes and will generate the benchmark.canvas.js and benchmark.canvas.release.html files.
+This command will update the debug version of the benchmark with any changes and will generate the benchmark.canvas.js and benchmark.canvas.release.html files.

 4) To clean all the code and asset files for the benchmark run the command: